 Want to know what publications our analyst team recommends?
 Explore the segment-specific recommended reading lists HERE.

 This special collection of individual reports – curated by our team of analysts – represents Phocuswright’s most essential research, data and analysis on tours & activities and the in-destination experience.
-For those seeking a better understanding of this fast-growing travel segment, we recommend this content as a great place to start.Analyst: Phocuswright AnalystsRegions: Asia Pacific, Europe, U.S. & CanadaResearch Type: Report
+For those seeking a better understanding of this fast-growing travel segment, we recommend this content as a great place to start.Analyst: Phocuswright AnalystsRegions: Asia Pacific, Europe, U.S. & CanadaResearch Type: Collection

 While the travel industry tends to be preoccupied with what’s happening in air and hotel, it’s the activities on the ground that inspire travelers to go places.
 Travel activities, the aggregate of in-destination spend on tours, activities, attractions and events, is the third-largest travel segment and accounts for 10% of global travel revenue.
 This report explores the state of travel activities to assess the market landscape, the challenges ahead and the opportunities for distribution in the broader travel marketplace.Analysts: Alice Jong, Bing Liu, Douglas QuinbyTopics: Destination & Activities Marketing, Market Overview & SizingSegments: Air, Hotels & Lodging, Online Travel Agencies, Tours & PackagesResearch Type: Report

 Aiming to address a significant market, tours and activities (T&A) startups have long struggled to achieve a critical mass of funding and industry support.
-In this analysis we look at the history of T&A startups, assess the current landscape, highlight some key concepts and trends, and look at where the sector is headed.Analyst: Michael ColettaTopics: Destination & Activities Marketing, Technology InnovationResearch Type: Report
+In this analysis we look at the history of T&A startups, assess the current landscape, highlight some key concepts and trends, and look at where the sector is headed.Analyst: Michael ColettaTopics: Destination & Activities Marketing, Technology InnovationResearch Type: Article

 Phocuswright’s Experiences 2019:U.S. Market Opportunity and Consumer Behavior tracks the U.S. travel activities sector, examining how U.S. consumers view and engage with activities, and charts the activity provider and seller marketplace.Analysts: Alice Jong, Cathy WalshTopics: Destination & Activities Marketing, Consumer TrendsSegments: Air, Hotels & Lodging, Online Travel AgenciesRegion: U.S. & CanadaResearch Type: Report